Costume for Performance & Film | BA (Hons) degree

 This specialist course focuses on costume design and construction for the entertainment industry.
-It develops skills in design through character exploration and illustration techniques.
+You'll develop skills in design through character exploration and illustration techniques.
 Making techniques taught include period pattern cutting on the flat and on the stand (underpinned by history of costume sessions), design for dance (stretch), tailoring and millinery.

 - Course includes design, construction and supervision skills